codeholic-vartik/jio20Session/docs/DEPLOYMENT_PM2.md

    ```

 Keep Postgres and Redis running independently (managed service or system packages).
 Update connection strings to match your environment before starting the service.

+## GitHub Actions Workflow

+The repository provides `.github/workflows/deploy.yml` to automate PM2 deployments after lint and build checks succeed.

+### Prerequisites

+- The target server must have:
+  - Git, Node.js (>=20), npm (>=10), and PM2 installed.
+  - The repository cloned at the desired location (for example `/var/www/jio20-session`).
+  - Environment variables configured (via `.env` or system service) for database and Redis connections.
+- Configure SSH access for GitHub Actions using a deploy key or dedicated user.

+### Required Secrets

+Set the following repository secrets in GitHub:

+- `SSH_HOST` – Hostname or IP of the deployment server.
+- `SSH_PORT` – (optional) SSH port, defaults to `22`.
+- `SSH_USER` – SSH username with permissions to manage the app.
+- `SSH_KEY` – Private key (PEM) for the deployment user.
+- `APP_DIR` – Absolute path to the project directory on the server (matches the clone location).
+- `PM2_APP_NAME` – PM2 process name, for example `jio20-session`.

+### How It Works

+On pushes to `main` (or manual dispatch), the workflow:

+1. Checks out the repository.
+2. Installs dependencies with `npm ci`.
+3. Runs `npm run lint` and `npm run build`.
+4. Connects over SSH and executes `scripts/remote-deploy.sh` on the server.

+The remote script fetches the latest code, installs production dependencies, rebuilds the project, and either reloads or starts the PM2 process.